The Cost of Cancer Treatment in Mexico

 1. Using diagnostic screening techniques and laboratory exams, health workers here will determine your cancer type and recommend treatment options to help repair any damages.

-2. A detox program to remove “toxins” which may be contributing to a cancer’s growth.
+2. A detox program to remove “toxins” which may be contributing to cancer’s growth.
 Seem vague to you?
 Their website doesn’t include any more information unless you request it specifically, which requires submission of a form with your contact information.

 3. We’re not going to list the rest of the steps as these treatment methods have no scientific backing.